webplatform/docs/tutorials/absolute_and_fixed_positioning/index.md

  }</pre>
 </li>
 <li>
 <p>Save and reload—quite a difference, eh?
-The grey box is now half as wide and half as tall as the browser window.
+The gray box is now half as wide and half as tall as the browser window.
 As you can see, knowing your containing blocks is absolutely essential!</p>
 </li>
 </ol>